wq/wq.app/packages/app/README.md

 ### Project Layout

-When working with the wq.app PyPI package (AKA wq for Django), use [wq.start] to initialize your project.
+When working with wq.app for PyPI, use [wq.start] to initialize your project.
 In particular, wq.start will automatically configure your RequireJS settings and link wq.app's bundled JavaScript assets into your folder.
-When using wq for Node, use [create-react-app] as a starting point and then install the @wq/app package.
+When using @wq/app for npm, use [create-react-app] as a starting point and then install the @wq/app package.

-#### wq for Django
+#### wq.app for PyPI

 ```javascript
 // wq.start will set up a project similar to this: